This article was updated on July 16, 2018.

 To ensure that interns will be used appropriately across your organization, HR leaders should communicate openly and regularly with department heads.
 Start by creating written guidelines for hiring, compensating and managing interns, and make those guidelines easily accessible.
 Consider holding a training session in person or via your learning management system to communicate with managers about the risks that are associated with improper hiring or managing of interns.
 Many managers may not realize that interns are usually viewed as employees and must be provided with equal employment opportunities and other protections extended to regular employees.

 Finally, remind department heads of your firm's best practices for employing interns at appropriate times of the year.
 For instance, in early spring, many departments will be looking for summer interns, so that may be a good time for a refresher.
-HR leaders should examine internship protocols and make sure their organization is compliant — to protect interns from unfair working environments and to protect your business from security concerns.
+HR leaders should examine best practices for employing interns and internship protocols and make sure their organization is compliant — to protect interns from unfair working environments and to protect your business from security concerns.

 SIGN UP FOR THE SPARK NEWSLETTER